MURI

 Sound 8

-Graphics: 16-Color EGA at its best.
+Graphics: The visuals consist of 16-color EGA at its best.

-Sound: Faithfully recreates the PC speaker sounds
+Sound: The game faithfully recreates the PC speaker sounds

 Summary 8.0 Great